 Expungement If You Were Not Convicted of a Crime

 You were arrested but not charged with a crime.
-If you were arrested but not charged, your record qualifies for expungement -- but whether or not it will be automatically erased depends on the date of your arrest.
+If you were arrested but not charged, your case qualifies for expungement -- but whether it will be automatically erased depends on the date of your arrest.